visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 An example of a VTK file with extra metadata
 --------------------------------------------

-A VTK file with extra meta data is shown here.
+A VTK file with extra metadata is shown here.

 .. literalinclude:: data_examples/extra_metadata.vtk
    :lines: 1-45